Associating Users With Teams and Projects

 Administrators can associate users with teams and projects in the system.

-- Associating users with teams makes it easier to send messages to those who are designated as authors on the license, as well as to see the activity for a team of users in one place.
+- Associating users with teams is a convenient way to set the same permissions for a group of people.
+It also makes it easy to send messages to those who are designated as authors on the license.
 Also, if you intend to have private output (i.e., output where users must log in), it is necessary to associate those users (authors, SMEs, or viewers) with a team, and then associate that team with the appropriate site.

 [Menu Proxy — Headings — Online — Depth3 ]